-Authorities there have said they want to talk to McAfee about the November 11 shooting of his neighbor, American businessman Gregory Faull.
+Authorities in Belize want to talk to him about the November 11 killing of his neighbor, American businessman Gregory Faull.

-Standing outside the police hospital as ambulance lights flashed nearby, attorney Karla Paz said officials had unjustly rejected McAfee's petition without weighing the evidence.
+Standing outside the police hospital, attorney Karla Paz said officials had rejected McAfee's petition without weighing the evidence.

 Guatemalan authorities took McAfee into custody Wednesday on accusations of entering the country illegally.

-After weeks in hiding, anti-virus software company founder emerged publicly Tuesday in Guatemala's capital, hundreds of miles from the Caribbean island in Belize where his next-door neighbor was found dead.
+After weeks in hiding, the anti-virus software company founder had emerged publicly Tuesday in Guatemala's capital, hundreds of miles from the Caribbean island in Belize where the body of his neighbor was found.

-McAfee requested asylum in Guatemala, arguing that he left Belize to escape police persecution.
+McAfee had sought asylum in Guatemala, arguing that he left Belize to escape police persecution.

 But Guatemalan authorities found there was no basis for his asylum request, presidential spokesman Francisco Cuevas said Thursday.

-McAfee founded his namesake computer security software in 1987, initially running it out of his home in California.
-He sold his stake in McAfee Associates in 1994 and moved to Belize in 2008.
+McAfee founded his computer security software company -- McAfee Associates -- in 1987, initially running it from his home in California.
+Seven years later, he sold his stake in the company.
+He moved to Belize in 2008.

-On November 9, he told police someone poisoned his four dogs there.
-To put them out of their misery, he shot each in the head and buried them on his property, according to a former girlfriend.
+On November 9, he told police someone poisoned four of his dogs.
+To put them out of their misery, he shot each in the head and buried them on his property, a former girlfriend said.

-The dogs' barking and aggressive behavior was a frequent source of friction between the two neighbors.
+The dogs' barking and aggressive behavior had been a source of friction between the neighbors.

-Two days after the dogs were poisoned, Faull was found fatally shot in the head.
+Two days after the dogs were poisoned, Faull's body was found, fatally shot in the head.

-McAfee has said he had nothing to do with Faull's death, and Belize authorities are out to get him because he refused to pay a bribe to a politician months earlier.
+McAfee has said he had nothing to do with the death and accused Belize authorities of being out to get him for having refused months earlier to pay a bribe to a politician.

 Belize police say they only want to talk with McAfee.

-"He's really gone out of his way to make the country look bad," Martinez, the police spokesman, said earlier this week, "and we just believe he should, if he's innocent as he's saying he is, he should bring in his lawyer, and let's get to the bottom of this and say what he needs to say and let's move on."
+"He's really gone out of his way to make the country look bad," police spokesman Raphael Martinez said this week.
+"We just believe he should, if he's innocent as he's saying he is, he should bring in his lawyer, and let's get to the bottom of this and say what he needs to say and let's move on."